openstax/biglearn-sparfa-server/README.md

     `pip install -e .[dev]`

-4. Copy .env.example into .env and add the API tokens for biglearn-api and biglearn-scheduler.
+4. Run `make .env` to copy .env.example into .env, then fill in the API tokens for biglearn-api and biglearn-scheduler.
     Also make sure the URLs are correct for the environment you desire to use.

 5. Initialize the database user and database and run all migrations: